devopsgroup-io/vagrant-hostmanager/README.md

 [![Gem](https://img.shields.io/gem/dtv/vagrant-hostmanager.svg)](https://rubygems.org/gems/vagrant-hostmanager)
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/devopsgroup-io/vagrant-hostmanager.svg?style=social)](https://twitter.com/intent/tweet?text=Check%20out%20this%20awesome%20Vagrant%20plugin%21&url=https%3A%2F%2Fgithub.com%devopsgroup-io%2Fvagrant-hostmanager&hashtags=vagrant%hostmanager&original_referer=)

-`vagrant-hostmanager` is a plugin that manages the `/etc/hosts` file on guest machines (and optionally the host).
+`vagrant-hostmanager` is a plugin that manages the `hosts` file on guest machines (and optionally the host).
 Its goal is to enable resolution of multi-machine environments deployed with a cloud provider where IP addresses are not known in advance.

 Installation
 ------------